s1eepyCatto/Artist_Rally/README.md

 - This marker then becomes visible to those interested in the stamp rally

 # Update Log
+#### Update: 27/06/26 11:30PM
+    - repo split into frontend and backend folders
+    - added server.js to handle server requests
+    - added initialise_database.js to populate MySQL database with dummy data
+    - local MySQL database up and running (backend contributors will have to download mysql onto their device and edit             enironment variables)
+    - The convention list no longer contain static data after being connected to database (however still redirect to same          page which will have to be changed)

 #### Update: 21/06/26 11:26PM
     - users now have to sign in to favorite (see example sign ins in data/account.json if you want test data)
     - Favourites and accounts are currently static data (so any changes or new data will not be shown)
     - my next goal is to be able to store real data

 # File explaination
+### Frontend
 1. index.html => the first page which lets you select which convention you are attending
     - index.js so far is only used for redirection to convention_map.html
     - index.css is the styling for index.html to make it look ✨ prettier ✨